How Alpstein works under the hood

 • Technical indicators showing momentum, overbought/oversold conditions

-• Historical context from the RAG service (has this pattern happened before?)
+• Historical context from QdrantDB (has this pattern happened before?)

 • Current market structure (support/resistance levels, volume patterns)